dagfrode/dagfrode.github.io/meetings/index.md

 - Process and time:
 -

+### Breef

+- Why do I need you to talk?
+  - To whom?
+- What should you deliver?
+  - Goal with your presentation
+  - Restraints
+    - Time
+    - Slides
+- Pep-talk

 ## Meeting minutes

 - What was informed?
 - What was decided?
 - What tasks were agreed on and who does them?

+### 6 thinking hats

+- green - creative
+- yellow - positive
+- red - feelings
+- black - critical
+- white - information
+- blue - process